-The Walk Houston 2015 is all about a Step in the Lime Light taking Mental Illness center stage.
-As we enter our fifth annual event that has raised over $68,000 for local non-profit agencies and overall awareness to the cause, we recognized that none of it would have been possible without the support of our Walk Teams, exhibitors, sponsors, and volunteers.
-On Saturday, October 10, 2015 we will gather at Spotts Park (401 South Heights Blvd, Houston, TX 77007) located at the corner of Waugh Dr. and Memorial Park
+The Walk Houston 2016 is all about a Step in the Lime Light taking Mental Illness center stage.
+As we enter our sixth annual event that has raised over $100,000 for Greater Houston area non-profit agencies and overall awareness to the cause, we recognized that none of it would have been possible without the support of our Walk Teams, exhibitors, sponsors, and volunteers.
+On Saturday, October 8, 2016 we will gather at Stude Park – 1031 Stude St., Houston, Texas 77007.

 Hundreds of participants have contributed to an agency that offers mental health services/support, and you can do the same by registering yourself or group to Walk With A Purpose.
 Any questions, please contact us at email@example.com.

-This year is all about the continued initiative to host a Positive Public Dialogue with the subject of mental illness.
+This year is all about the continued initiative to host a Positive Public Dialog with the subject of mental illness.
 Join the conversation.
 Take action.
 Make a difference.
-It’s what it’s all about
+It Affects All Of Us!

 Our Mission Statement

-The Walk for Mental Health – Houston is a community based event to raise awareness and funding for Harris County non-profit agencies and programs that provide mental health services; creating an environment for our positive public dialog.
+The Walk for Mental Health Awareness – Houston is a community based event that helps raise awareness and funding for Greater Houston area non-profit agencies and programs that provide mental health services; creating an environment for our positive public dialog.

 Walk Start Information